alvinlau/glia/readme.md

 I'm using MongoDB to fulfill the mockDB suggestion.
 Drawbacks to using MongoDB can definitely be discussed, here we're using it as our initial data storage to start.

-So far for dependencies I'm only using mongodb, cors (for express), cross-fetch (for node).
+So far for dependencies I'm only using `mongodb`, `cors` (for express), `cross-fetch` (for node).
 While I'm not limiting myself from using useful libraries, the implementation right now happens to be a good demonstration of how it could be written without many dependencies.